Coronavirus (COVID-19) Preparedness Information Learn More

 Will I be tested for COVID-19?

-If you are having a surgical procedure, you will be tested for COVID-19 prior to your procedure.
-Your provider will place the order for the test.
-Then, the Scheduling Department at the hospital will call you to schedule your COVID-19 test.
+If you are having a surgical procedure, your provider may order a test for COVID-19 at his or her discretion.
+Our Scheduling Department at the hospital will call you to schedule your COVID-19 test.
 This test must be performed at least 5 days before your surgery.
 If your test happens to be positive, your procedure will be postponed, and you will be given instructions related to your care.
 If you are having an imaging procedure, you will be screened and masked, but not tested for COVID-19.

 Can my family member/spouse/friend/caregiver come with me to the facility?

 We realize that family and friends play a crucial role in the healing process.
 Therefore, each patient at NNRH will be permitted one healthy visitor per day.
 Visiting hours for inpatients will be 10:00 a.m. to 7:00 p.m.
 Please read our complete visitor policy here.

 What happens when I arrive for my procedure?

 When you arrive at the facility, you will be asked the same standard screening questions and provided with a cloth mask (if you do not already have one).
 If you have your own mask or bandana to cover your mouth and nose, you can wear that.